nunofachada/simoututils/README.md

 Here we specify comparison names, I, II, and II, which will be printed in the table.
 Note that each comparison tests two model implementations.
-As such the resulting _p_-values come from two-sample tests, i.e. from the parametric _t_-test and from the non-parametric Mann-Whitney test.
+As such the resulting _p_-values come from two-sample tests, i.e., from the parametric _t_-test and from the non-parametric Mann-Whitney test.

 <a name="comparisongroups"></a>